Modern Driveline shows you how to choose the right clutch

 Diaphragm style clutches, as the name implies, consist of a diaphragm spring that “oil cans” between engaged and disengaged.
 It is easy to depress yet it delivers whopping hold power.
 The advantage of a diaphragm clutch is greater clamping power than a conventional three-finger Long style clutch yet without high pedal effort.
 What’s more, as diaphragm clutch discs wear clamping power increases over the life of the clutch, which improves clutch performance.

-This is one of the great advantages of a diaphragm style clutch.
+This is one of the great advantages of a diaphragm-style clutch.
 Another advantage is pedal effort, which is considerably less than a Long style clutch.

 Although there are a lot of diaphragm style clutches in the marketplace Modern Driveline brings you a better clutch and here’s why.
-Modern Driveline brings you greater selection with a complete line of clutches and flywheels from the most trusted names in the industry — Superior and McLeod.
+Modern Driveline brings you a greater selection with a complete line of clutches and flywheels from the most trusted names in the industry — Superior, and McLeod.
 We enjoy an extraordinary relationship with Superior Clutch because each clutch is handcrafted for Modern Driveline.
 Each Superior clutch goes through rigorous testing throughout the manufacturing and quality assurance process resulting in high reliability and performance.

-A lot of manufacturers talk about Kevlar clutch frictions, yet in truth their clutch discs contain a very modest amount of Kevlar — some 10-20-percent — which isn’t saying much.
-Superior Clutch’s disc are nearly 100-percent Kevlar, which can stand extreme punishment and come back for more as hard miles are driven.
+A lot of manufacturers talk about Kevlar clutch frictions, yet in truth, their clutch discs contain a very modest amount of Kevlar — some 10-20-percent — which isn’t saying much.
+Superior Clutch’s discs are nearly 100-percent Kevlar, which can stand extreme punishment and come back for more as hard miles are driven.
 If you’re a civilized driver your Superior Kevlar clutch from Modern Driveline may well be the last clutch you ever buy.
 They’re that good.

-Clutch Need To Know
+Clutch, Need To Know

 We can get into a lot of clutch science and physics.
 However, here’s what you need to know in order to make an educated purchase.